evagabriela/WDI/curriculum/week-02/02-functions/README.md

 Right now, let’s dive deeper into the differences between function declarations and function expressions.
 While both methods are similar, one of their main differences is the concept of **hoisting**.

-In JS, function declarations are always moved, or “hoisted,” to the top of their scope by the interpreter.
+In JS, function declarations are always moved, or "hoisted," to the top of their scope by the interpreter.
 (Remember, the interpreter is the console in JS — the software that runs the code).

 In other words, _you can call a function declaration before defining it_.